InfinityWallet/InfinityProtocol/README.md

 | address | **to** | The address to receive the tokens. |
 | uint | **deadline** | The Unix-time deadline which the transaction must be confirmed before. |

-The expected tokens to be received can be calculated with the Infinity SDK using the getLiquidityValueSingle function.
+The expected tokens to be received can be calculated with the Infinity SDK using the getLiquidityValue and getLiquidityValueSingle functions.
 You can then modify this value by your slippage tolerance to provide an amountOutMin.
 However for ease of use on the testnet you can choose an amountOutMin of 0.

 ### Swapping